 We’ve looked before at some of the superb presentation tools within PowerPoint.
 But sometimes PowerPoint isn’t used to do a presentation justice.
 That’s definitely the case with this continuing education HIV presentation.

 It was given by Alison Duncan, Senior Pharmacist for Infectious Diseases/ HIV at The Alfred Hospital in Melbourne.
 Alison was presenting to the Society of Hospital Pharmacists of Australia (SHPA) Victorian Branch in May 2013.
-You can download the full HIV presentation here.

 You can’t argue with the fact that the third party introduction to Alison Duncan’s HIV presentation is comprehensive.
 It certainly builds up her status as the speaker at SHPA’s Victoria Branch.
 As the senior pharmacist for infectious diseases and HIV at the Alfred Hospital she clearly knows her stuff.